 4 Easy Ways to Get More Vitamin C

-The recommended daily amount of Vitamin C is about 70-90 mg, even more if you’re nursing or pregnant.
-There are many foods and supplements that can provide this valuable vitamin.
-Here are just a few ideas to get you started:
+The recommended daily amount of Vitamin C is about 70-90 mg, and it’s even more if you’re nursing or pregnant.

-- Eat green veggies– Veggies like brussel sprouts, green peppers, kale and broccoli are all loaded with Vitamin C. Eating these veggies raw is the best way to get the highest concentration of Vitamin C. The more you cook these veggies, the lower their vitamin content goes.
+Green veggies– Veggies like brussels sprouts, green peppers, kale and broccoli are all loaded with Vitamin C. Eating these veggies raw is the best way to get the highest concentration of Vitamin C. The more you cook these veggies, the lower their vitamin content goes.

-- Step up your red pepper intake– A half cup of red bell peppers or chili peppers contains more than your daily dose of Vitamin C. Add them to tacos, raw, or dip them in healthy hummus.
+Red peppers: Step up your red pepper intake!
+A half cup of red bell peppers or chili peppers contains more than your daily dose of Vitamin C. Add them to tacos, raw, or dip them in healthy hummus.

-- Replace OJ with a smoothie- If you’re not a huge raw fruit eater, consider blending oranges, pineapple, papaya, mango and cantaloupe into a smoothie.
+Smoothies: Consider replacing orange juice with smoothies.
+If you’re not a huge raw fruit eater, you can blend oranges, pineapple, papaya, mango and cantaloupe into a smoothie.
 All of these fruits are packed with Vitamin C. Replacing OJ for this type of smoothie in the morning increases nutrient intake exponentially, and gives your day a jump start.